bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-10. As a User, I can SignUp to be able to login and therefore book
+10. As a User, I can SignUp to login

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |